 16. The Houston Texans

-Remember these stupid things?
+Remember these things?
 The first one was unveiled in December 1999.
-Today, people buy them for personal transportation, public safety or for the office!
+Today, people buy them for personal transportation, public safety and even around their own office!
 You can buy a Segway i2 SE for only $5,999.

 18. Discovering the Existence of Water on Mars

 On December 6, 2006, NASA’s Mars Global Surveyor found discovered two craters that held water some time between 1999 and 2001.
 Vince Carter is so old, even the water on Mars is drying up faster.
 Alright, no more old jokes.